ataylor89/rsa/README.md

-Encode | To turn intelligible data into code (e.g. character encoding means turning characters into code points) Filter | A device that separates an input stream into two categories (what gets filtered in and what gets filtered out) Key table | A database of keys; a dictionary of keys Mod/modulo | A binary operation that takes two operands a and b and returns the remainder when a is divided by b Parser | A parser breaks a word, sentence, or file into parts; a parser breaks a whole into parts; etymology: Latin "pars, partis" which means part or parts
+Encode | To turn intelligible data into code (e.g. character encoding means turning characters into code points) Filter | A device that separates an input stream into two categories (what gets filtered in and what gets filtered out) Key table | A database of keys; a dictionary of keys Module | In the context of Python, a module is a Python file Mod/modulo | A binary operation that takes two operands a and b and returns the remainder when a is divided by b Parser | A parser breaks a word, sentence, or file into parts; a parser breaks a whole into parts; etymology: Latin "pars, partis" which means part or parts
 Plaintext | An unencrypted message; unencrypted information